0xhido/BLUESPAWN/BLUESPAWN-win-driver/docs/DriverModel.md

 Using software driver:

 - Process Creation - PsSetCreateProcessNotifyRoutine(Ex)
 - Thread Creation
   - PsSetCreateThreadNotifyRoutine - callback is executed on the creator thread context (used for CreateRemoteThread)
   - PsSetCreateThreadNotifyRoutineEx - callback is executed on the newly created thread context
 - DLL Loading - PsSetLoadImageNotifyRoutine
 - Registry - CmRegisterCallback(Ex)
+  - Do as little as possible for as few keys as possible
 - Handles - ObRegisterCallbacks
+  - Could be used for process protection

 Using File System Minifilter: